tgherzog/wbg-ogdtoolkit/en/technical-assistance.md

-open-source platform that provides technical solutions and assistance; community mapping, which utilizes collaborative crowd-sourcing mapping tools such as OpenStreetMap to engage communities to create accurate, timely data about urban and rural environments; and risk communication, which utilizes InaSAFE software to assess the likely effects of future disasters by combining data from scientists, governments and communities​ and to communicate risk more effectively to decision-makers in planning, preparedness and response.
+open-source platform that provides technical solutions and assistance; community mapping, which utilizes collaborative crowd-sourcing mapping tools such as OpenStreetMap to engage communities to create accurate, timely data about urban and rural environments; and risk communication, which utilizes InaSAFE software to assess the likely effects of future disasters by combining data from scientists, governments and communities and to communicate risk more effectively to decision-makers in planning, preparedness and response.

 * **[World Bank Group Finances](https://finances.worldbank.org)** (WBGF).
 The WBGF program uses open financial data [via